Table of Contents

 Step 2: Identify the Occupant Load Factor

 The occupant load factor is the amount of square footage assumed to be required for one person.
 For a standard business office, the IBC typically assigns an occupant load factor of 150 square feet (gross) per person.
-Some modern codes or specific dense-use scenarios might allow for 100 square feet per person, but 150 remains a standard baseline for many jurisdictions.
+Some modern codes or specific dense-use scenarios might allow for 100 square feet, but 150 remains the standard baseline for many jurisdictions.

 Step 3: The Formula